 According to the American Trucking Associations (ATA), truck drivers are responsible for moving 70 percent of America’s freight each year.
 In addition, 80 percent of U.S. communities rely solely on truck drivers to deliver their products and goods.

 As the ATA notes, this dedication from trucking enables even extremely rural areas of our country to receive the same types of modern comforts available in more densely populated areas of our nation.

-Throughout the week, NTDAW celebrations are taking place across the country, albeit with a slightly different agenda due to the COVID-19 pandemic.
+Throughout the second week of September, NTDAW celebrations will take place across the country, albeit with a slightly different agenda due to the COVID-19 pandemic.
 In years past, NTDAW would include events such as presentations, barbecue cookouts and other get-togethers.

 Although many of these celebrations will be virtual in nature in 2020, the ATA will feature promotions and other activities in close coordination with carriers, state trucking associations and America’s Road Team Captains.

 According to the ATA, America’s Road Team is a national public outreach program that is “meant to symbolize America's 3.5 million professional truck drivers and to serve as a rallying point for the spirit of professional dedication and teamwork needed to deliver America's freight safely, securely and on time.”